 King Bones

 A comic fantasy — with skeletons — set in modern day England.
-For children age eight and up!

 ‘Being good at being bad is easy.
 Almost anyone can do it.
 But being truly evil requires practice.
 Lots of practice.’